-Time and again we met people grateful because their lives are being transformed by our efforts and your donations.
+Time and again we met people grateful because their lives are being transformed thanks to the opportunities provided by your donations.

 In spite of all this, we didn’t feel at risk at any time and, if anything, the atmosphere was more relaxed that that three years ago.
 Mostly, the risk appeared to be down to being in the wrong place at the wrong time; very unlikely but with severe consequences if it happened.

 To put the risks in context, more people are killed by respiratory ill health caused by the very poor air quality in Kabul than there are civilian casualties arising from the conflict across the whole of the country.
 But this isn’t as dramatic as a suicide bomber and doesn’t make the news.